JohannesGustafsson06/JohannesGustafsson06/README.md

 # Featured Project

-## Quizzical
+## Quizzical (HissQuiz)

 > Interactive elevator data collection and analysis platform for Karlstad, Sweden.

+Built during an internship at Motum Väst as a Gymnasieingenjörspraktikant.
 Users scan QR codes placed in elevators and fill out a feedback form.
 The platform stores submissions, visualizes elevator statistics, and displays results on an interactive city map.
+Implemented authentication, form handling, and security features (XSS protection, input validation) on the backend.

 ### Built With